webdevjeffus/drop-in-css/README.md

 - No dependencies&mdash;works with vanilla HTML5/CSS3; no preprocessing required!

 ## TLDR
-This page offers full instructions on how to use **drop-in.css** in your app; the [DIY tutorial](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/tutorial.md) breaks down the entire **drop-in.css** stylesheet line by line.
+This page offers full instructions on how to use **drop-in.css** in your app; the [**Drop-in.css**, line by line](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/tutorial.md), not surprisingly, breaks down the entire **drop-in.css** stylesheet rule by rule and declaration by declaration.
 If you are in a hurry, you can skip down to the ["Dropping it in"](#dropping-it-in) section and follow the instructions there to link **drop-in.css** into your app in just a few minutes.
 If your HTML code is clean and follows best practices for semantic HTML5, the pre-generated files will work fine.
 If you have any trouble, refer back to the instructions on this page to troubleshoot.

 ## Contents
 ### On this page...